LearnITEasy2/curriculum/2_SEASON/WEEK_2/README.md

 ## Part 2: Writing and Running Your First JavaScript Script

-Now that your environment is set up, let's write and run your first JavaScript script.
-We will start with a simple example and then make it a little more complex by adding user interaction and dynamic page updates.
+Now that your environment is ready, let's dive into writing and running your first JavaScript script.
+In this example, we will explore user interaction and dynamic updates to the webpage, making it both engaging and interactive.

 ### Step 1: Creating an HTML File